Federal and Colorado law prohibits race discrimination in employment.

 The law prohibits adverse employment actions taken because of race, including denying a person employment opportunities based on:

 - A person’s marriage to a member of a specific race.

 - A person’s associations and relationships with other persons or groups, i.e., a church associated with a particular race.

 Race discrimination includes adverse employment actions taken because of a person’s race, including actions concerning:

 - Promotion, demotion, or job assignments.

-- Limiting, segregating, or classifying employees or applicants for employment in any way which would deprive or tend to deprive any individual of employment opportunities or otherwise adversely affect his or her status because of such individual’s race.
+- Any limitation, segregation, or classification of employees or applicants, which in any way deprive or tend to deprive any individual of opportunities because of the person’s race.

-Murray Law welcomes the opportunity to provide dedicated legal counsel and representation to any person who believes that he or she has been deprived of the vital legal right to be free from race discrimination in employment.
+Murray Law welcomes the opportunity to provide dedicated legal counsel and representation to any person facing racial discrimination.
 Please contact Steven Murray at 720-600-6642.